Szzzzzzzzzzzz/Sprinters/README.md

 ## Development Environment
-Our website uses WordPress.org as development platform, built on AWS as network server, PHP and javascript are selected as the programming languages, CSS as the style sheet and uses MySQL as the database.
+Our website uses WordPress.org as development platform, built on AWS as network server, PHP and JavaScript are selected as the programming languages, CSS as the style sheet and uses MySQL as the database.

 ### How to build pages with our IDE.